 It is your responsibility to know and observe all the UCSD rules concerning academic integrity and plagiarism.
-You will have submit your writing assignments electronically via Turnitin (link on TED website).\ Any student found to have committed a violation of the university rules concerning academic integrity will face academic and administrative consequences.
+You will have submit your writing assignments electronically via Turnitin (link on Canvas website).
+Any student found to have committed a violation of the university rules concerning academic integrity will face academic and administrative consequences.
 I will report all suspected academic misconduct to the Academic Integrity Office, in accordance with University policy.
 Administrative sanctions can range from disciplinary probation to suspension and dismissal from the university.
 Academic sanctions can range from an F on the assignment to an F in the class.
 Please also make sure to observe the rules for collaboration in preparing the writing assignment and the final take-home exam.
 It is fine, even encouraged, to discuss the course material with your peers.
 But your papers should reflect your own individual original thinking about the course themes and material.
-If you have any questions whatsoever about what constitutes plagiarism, how to properly credit the work and ideas of others, what constitutes permissible cooperation with other students, how to evaluate sources for quality and reliability, and so on, please feel free to contact me. [\Students agree that by taking this course all required papers will be subject to submission for textual similarity review to Turnitin.com for the detection of plagiarism.
-All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
-Use of the Turnitin.com service is subject to the terms of use agreement posted on the Turnitin.com site] COURSE READINGS Michael Bess, Choices under Fire.
-Moral Dimensions of World War II Albert Camus, The Plaque Robert Moeller, The Nazi State and German Society.
+If you have any questions whatsoever about what constitutes plagiarism, how to properly credit the work and ideas of others, what constitutes permissible cooperation with other students, how to evaluate sources for quality and reliability, and so on, please feel free to contact me.
+[Students agree that by taking this course all required papers will be subject to submission for textual similarity review to Turnitin.com for the detection of plagiarism.]
+Course Readings Michael Bess, Choices under Fire.
+Moral Dimensions of World War II Albert Camus, The Plague Robert Moeller, The Nazi State and German Society.
 A Brief History with Documents R.A.C.
-Packer, The Second World War.
+Parker, The Second World War.
 A Short History Nicolas Stargardt, Witnesses of War.
-Children in World War II Paul Kennedy, Engineers of Victory: The Problem Solvers Who Turned the Tide in the Second World War (Additional texts via TED webpage) WEEK 1: ORIGINS April 2: Introduction: Explaining World War II April 4: The Failed Peace: Europe 1914-39 Bess, Choices under Fire, 1-21 and 58-75 Parker, The Second Word War, 1-20 April 6: Discussion: Did Appeasement Make Sense?
-Why did it fail?
-Hossbach Protocol of November 10, 1937 (TED) WEEK 2: THE WAR IN EUROPE April 9: Poland Parker, Second World War, 21-44 Adolf Hitler, "Speech Before Reichstag," September 1, 1939 [Moeller #34] "On the Re-Germanization of the Lost German Blood," December 1940 [Moeller #35] Melita Maschmann, "A German Colonizer in Poland in 1939 or 1940," [Moeller #36] April 11: The War in the West: Parker, Second World War, 44-59.
+Children in World War II Paul Kennedy, Engineers of Victory: The Problem Solvers Who Turned the Tide in the Second World War (Additional texts via Canvas webpage) The UCSD Bookshop asked me to provide the following information on the readings: An eBook is available as a purchasing option for this course.
+You can access this eBook by clicking the RedShelf tool within Canvas.
+If you opt-in to this eBook by clicking the Opt-in Now button your student account will be charged directly.
+You will also receive an email with the exact amount of this charge.
+Within the add/drop period you may also opt-out of this option if you decide you'd rather use an alternate format.
+PARKER "SECOND WORLD WAR" New Paperback: \$19.95 180-day ebook: \$6.50 MOELLER "NAZI STATE & GERMAN SOCIETY" New Paperback: \$22.50 180-day ebook: \$9.99 WEEK 1: ORIGINS January 6: Introduction: Explaining World War II January 8: The Failed Peace: Europe 1914-39 Bess, Choices under Fire, 1-21 and 58-75 Parker, The Second Word War, 1-20 January 10: Discussion - "Did Appeasement Make Sense?
+Why Did It Fail?"
+Hossbach Protocol of November 10, 1937 (Canvas) WEEK 2: THE WAR IN EUROPE January 13: Poland Parker, Second World War, 21-44 Adolf Hitler, "Speech Before Reichstag," September 1, 1939 [Moeller #34] "On the Re-Germanization of the Lost German Blood," December 1940 [Moeller #35] Melita Maschmann, "A German Colonizer in Poland in 1939 or 1940," [Moeller #36] January 15: The War in the West Parker, Second World War, 44-59.